d3adb5/website/content/_index.md

   - index
 ---

-Do you ever feel so inclined to share something that you seek out the company of others, only to realize you have nothing to say to them once you've found them?
-Little thoughts that flit through your mind and beg to be manifested into words, yet lack a willing audience to receive them and sadly dissipate as quickly as they came. *I feel that is a common affliction:* a symptom of a self that yearns to connect with others on a deeper level, but is constrained by often self-imposed barriers.
+Do you ever feel a strange sadness when trying to share something with others?
+A longing for connection accompanied by an inability to express oneself fully.
+Perhaps you work up the courage to open a chat window with a friend, but get stuck composing and rewriting a message, unable to submit a single word, for fear they won't care or understand.
+You want to record your thoughts, but a journal feels too private, and social media too public.

-It helps to have not just an outlet, but a curated record of what one wants to say.
-A place to return to, to connect with oneself over time, and for others to connect with you as well.
-Not a public journal or diary, but a place you build yourself so personally that others are wont to say it "screams you." **To me, this is that place.**
+You crave a space that is yours alone, where you aren't a drop in an ocean of shapeless voices competing for deciseconds of attention.
+Not an outlet, per se, but a curated record of what you once wanted to say.
+A place you can return to, to connect with yourself over time, and where others can connect with you as well. **To me, this is that place.**

 ## Forever a work in progress